Warranty & Service··10 min read

 1. Statutory Rights vs. Voluntary Guarantees: Know the Difference

-Statutory rights under the Consumer Rights Act 2015 belong to the buyer automatically, regardless of anything you say or do.
-Products must be of satisfactory quality, fit for purpose, and match their description.
-If they are not, the buyer is entitled to a repair, replacement, or — in certain circumstances — a refund.
-These rights exist for six years in England, Wales, and Northern Ireland (five years in Scotland).
-You cannot remove or limit them.
+UK manufacturers must understand that statutory rights and a voluntary guarantee are legally distinct.
+Statutory rights under the Consumer Rights Act 2015 belong to every buyer automatically — products must be of satisfactory quality, fit for purpose, and match their description.
+These rights last six years in England, Wales, and Northern Ireland (five in Scotland) and cannot be removed or limited by any guarantee you offer.

 2. What Must Be Communicated to Customers